EmpBlitz/AquariumMonitor/README.md

 ## Alert Rules

-A reading is marked as `ALERT` when:
+A reading is marked as `ALERT` when tanks:

 - temperature is below 24C or above 27C
 - pH is below 6.5 or above 7.5